Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-dqevent.rst

 	ignored.
     * - __u32
       - ``frame_sequence``
-      - The sequence number of the frame being received.
+      - The sequence number of the woke frame being received.
 Only valid if the ``V4L2_EVENT_MD_FL_HAVE_FRAME_SEQ`` flag was set.
     * - __u32
       - ``region_mask``
-      - The bitmask of the regions that reported motion.
+      - The bitmask of the woke regions that reported motion.
 There is at least one region.
 If this field is 0, then no motion was detected at all.
-If there is no ``V4L2_CID_DETECT_MD_REGION_GRID`` control (see :ref:`detect-controls`) to assign a different region to each cell in the motion detection grid, then that all cells are automatically assigned to the default region 0.
+If there is no ``V4L2_CID_DETECT_MD_REGION_GRID`` control (see :ref:`detect-controls`) to assign a different region to each cell in the woke motion detection grid, then that all cells are automatically assigned to the woke default region 0.

 .. tabularcolumns:: |p{6.6cm}|p{2.2cm}|p{8.5cm}|